 Yellow 5: CSPI states that this dye “causes allergy-like hypersensitivity reactions, primarily in aspirin-sensitive persons, and triggers hyperactivity in some children.
 It may be contaminated with such cancer-causing substances as benzidine and 4-aminobiphenyl (or chemicals that the body converts to those substances).”

-Red 40: CSPI acknowledges that this is the most well studied food dye but that the research is flawed.
-They also indicate that “An FDA review committee acknowledged problems, but said evidence of harm was not “consistent” or “substantial.””
+Red 40: This food dye is the most commonly used food dye in the food supply.
+It has been shown to cause allergy-like symptoms in some individuals and may promote hyperactivity in children.
+CSPI also indicates that “An FDA review committee acknowledged problems, but said evidence of harm was not “consistent” or “substantial.”

-As far as the United States is concerned the Food and Drug Administration stated that: “Exposure to food and food components, including AFC (artificial food colors) and preservatives, may be associated with behavioral changes, not necessarily related to hyperactivity, in certain susceptible children with ADHD and other problem behaviors, and possibly in susceptible children from the general population.”
-While they acknowledge that there may be an association, nothing further has been done to improve our food supply.
-They continue to say that it “is not due to an inherent neurotoxic property of the food or food components, including AFC and preservatives,”.
-They state that only certain predisposed children will have an intolerance to food items and color additives but it depends on the individual.
+They continue to say that it “is not due to an inherent neurotoxic property of the food or food components, including AFC and preservatives.”
+The FDA states that only certain predisposed children will have an intolerance to food items and color additives but it depends on the individual.
 They are not sure of the etiology behind the intolerance but throw out that it could involve genetics or endocrine or immunologic pathways.

-The research does not state that removing food dyes from a child’s diet will cure them of ADHD so that is not what I am implying.
-What it does suggest is an association between behavior and symptoms linked to hyperactivity and the impossibility of improved symptoms.
-It means that proper nutrition can be the first line of intervention and prevention.
-To me, the potential risks of consuming artificial colors are not worth it.
 Fortunately there is more of a demand than ever for food with integrity, thanks to consumers becoming more aware of the foods they are eating.
-This has led to the emergence of new food brands that provide products that don’t contain harmful ingredients.
-As more and more companies come out with awesome food products, it makes you wonder why ingredients like Yellow 5 and Red 40 were ever included in our food supply to begin with.
-Until our government develops more of an interest in protecting the health of Americans, I will be sticking with Simple Mills frosting for birthday cakes.
+This has led to the emergence of new food brands, like Simple Mills, that provide products that don’t contain potentially harmful food coloring.
+As more and more companies come out with innovative food products, it makes you wonder why ingredients like Yellow 5 and Red 40 were ever included in the food supply to begin with.